| | |

 How to revive lettuce after it has started to wilt

 Did you harvest lettuce about a week ago and forget about it?
-Did you go to make your afternoon salad and realize you have a case of limp lettuce that has started to turn brown?
+Did you go to make your afternoon salad and realize you have a case of limp lettuce that has started to develop brown spots?

 I told you there was a quick tip for if your lettuce starts to wilt!
 Add ice to cold water and submerge your lettuce for 10 minutes to 1 hour, depending on the hardiness of the variety.

-Butterhead lettuce is a prime candidate for this trick.
-Iceberg is not as the lettuce is far too fragile and won’t withstand the ice crystals that will form on the leaves.
+Butterhead lettuce is a prime candidate for this ice water trick.
+Iceberg is not, as the lettuce is far too fragile and won’t withstand the ice crystals that will form on the leaves.

 Your lettuce should start perking right up!
 This trick works with almost every vegetable, including fragile salad greens.
 For thicker, stalkier vegetables like broccoli, asparagus, etc. just put the stalk edge in a jar of water.